Many-body correlations in one-dimensional optical lattices with alkaline-earth(-like) atoms: Results

 Therefore, the fillings $n_g$ and $n_e$, as well as the type of atomic isotope, determine four different magnetic orderings, depicted schematically in Fig. \ref{regimes}, that we label AFM-1 ($n_g+n_e\approx1$), AFM-2 ($n_g+n_e\approx2$), AFM-3 ($n_g+n_e\approx3$) and FM.
 We performed additional calculations in the regions $n_e>1$ (not shown in figures), which demonstrate that the spin-spin (as well as orbital-orbital) correlators are symmetric with respect to reflections from the line $(n_g+n_e)=2$.
 This fact is directly related to the particle-hole symmetry in both orbital flavors and can be useful for verification and control purposes.

 Finally, Fig.~\ref{TzTz} shows the dependence of the orbital-orbital correlators $\langle {T}^z_i {T}^z_{i+1}\rangle$ on the average densities of $g$ and $e$ atoms.
 In the case of $^{173}$Yb, one can observe antiferroorbital ordering around $n_g=1$ and $n_e=0.5$ (see also Fig.~\ref{regimes}), which is manifested by negative correlations.
 Remarkably, the position and extent of this phase is in a good agreement with the previous DMFT studies of quasi-2D lattice systems \cite{Sotnikov2020PRR}.
 The main feature of the AFO phase is the alternating occupation of neighboring lattice sites by atoms in different orbital states.
 For illustrative purposes, the idealized configuration (that we name AFO-1) at $n_g=1$ and $n_e=0.5$ is shown in Fig.~\ref{regimes}.
 Note that the AFO-like density modulations also emerge in the case of a gas of strontium atoms with the corresponding maximum of the signal at $n_g=1$ and $n_e=0.5$, but with a lower magnitude.
+It is worth mentioning that the sharp transition features in the dependencies of $\langle {T}^z_i {T}^z_{i+1}\rangle$ for $^{173}$Yb and $^{171}$Yb at $n\approx1$, $n\approx1.5$, and $n\approx2$ in Fig.~\ref{TzTz}, as well as in the density-related local correlators (see Fig.~\ref{double_charge}), correspond to the transitions to the insulating regimes with the charge gap, which take place also in the thermodynamic limit.